-Inappropriate and unacceptable behaviours include:
+Inappropriate and unacceptable behaviours include, but are not limited to, the following:

-- Disruptions in class. • - Name-calling, profane language and swearing. - Pushing or rough play. - Defacement or damage to school property or other students' or staff's personal property. - Aggressive, verbal confrontations with other students or with staff members. • - Racial slurs. • - Throwing of snowballs or dangerous objects. • - Violence towards another person (such as kicking, tripping, pushing, punching, or hitting and • throwing dangerous objects). - Bullying. • - Non-compliance with any staff member. • - Disrespectful or negative behaviour and disrespectful language towards staff and or students both in school and on social media. - Disrespectful or profane language towards staff, students or any other individuals both in school and on social media. - Disrespectful or non-compliant behaviour towards bus drivers and volunteers within the school • corridor (including field trips and car-pooling).
+- disruptions in class - name-calling, profane language and swearing - pushing or rough play - defacement or damage to school property or other students' or staff's personal property - aggressive, verbal confrontations with other students or with staff members - racial slurs - throwing of snowballs or dangerous objects - violence towards another person (such as kicking, tripping, pushing, punching, or hitting and throwing dangerous objects) - bullying (Please see the latest version of our Anti-Bullying/Anti-Violence Plan on the school website.) - non-compliance with any staff member - disrespectful or negative behaviour and disrespectful language towards staff and or students both in school and on social media - disrespectful or profane language towards staff, students or any other individuals both in school and on social media - disrespectful or non-compliant behaviour towards bus drivers and volunteers within the school corridor (including field trips and car-pooling) - use of cellphones on school grounds and/or on school buses are not permitted - possession of personal smart devices that can send or receive calls, texts, or have the capacity to take pictures and record video are not permitted in school and/or on school buses - transmitting of inappropriate material both in print or digitally to others - cheating - bringing/using E-cigarettes/ vapour cigarettes on school property.
+They are forbidden by anyone on school property.